httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Verifier:
 : An entity that is verifying or has verified an HTTP Message Signature against an HTTP Message.
 Note that an HTTP Message Signature may be verified multiple times, potentially by different entities.

+Covered Content:
+: An ordered list of content identifiers for headers {{http-header}} and specialty content {{specialty-content}} that indicates the metadata and message content that is covered by the signature, not including the `@signature-params` specialty field itself.

+HTTP Signature Algorithm:
+: A cryptographic algorithm that describes the signing and verification process for the signature.
+When expressed explicitly, the value maps to a string defined in the HTTP Signature Algorithms Registry defined in this document.

+Key Material:
+: The key material required to create or verify the signature.
+The key material is often identified with an explicit key identifier, allowing the signer to indicate to the verifier which key was used.

+Creation Time:
+: A timestamp representing the point in time that the signature was generated, as asserted by the signer.
+Sub-second precision is not supported.

+Expiration Time:
+: A timestamp representing the point in time at which the signature expires, as asserted by the signer.
+Sub-second precision is not supported.
+A signature's expiration time could be undefined, indicating that the signature does not expire.

 The term "Unix time" is defined by {{POSIX.1}} [section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).